apnadkarni/blt/doc/picture.rst

     draw into it.
 If *numPixels* is 0, the image will expand or shrink vertically to fit the data stored in it.
 The default is 0.

-  **-maxpect** *bool*
+  **-maxpect** *boolean*
     When resizing the image, maintain the aspect ratio of the original picture.

   **-rotate** *angle*
     Rotates the image by *angle*. *Angle* is the number of degrees to rotate the image.

-  **-sharpen** *bool*
+  **-sharpen** *boolean*
     Automatically sharpens the image.

   **-width** *numPixels*
     Specifies the width of the image in pixels.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**, such as "200" or "2.4i".
-This option let you specify an image of a particular size and then draw into it.
-If *numPixels* is 0, the image will expand or shrink horizontally to fit the data stored in it.
+If *numPixels* is 0, the width of the image will be adjusted to fit the data stored in it.
 The default is 0.

   **-window** *windowName*
-    Specifies a window of a file that is to be read to supply data for the picture image.
-The format *windowName* is either a Tk window name or a hexadecimal number (e.g. "0x000000002100") if the window is an external window.
-It is an error if *windowName* is obscured.
+    Specifies a window to be snapped.
+The screen contents of *windowName* are captured in the picture image.
+The format *windowName* is either a Tk window name or a hexadecimal number (e.g. "0x000000002100") if the window is an external window.  *WindowName* can must be fully visible.
+    It can not be partially off-screen or covered by another window.
-    You should raise it beforehand.
+    You should raise the window before using this option.

 *imageName* **copy** *srcName* ?\ *switches* ... ?
   Copies a region from the image called *srcName* (which must be a picture